QubesOS/qubes-doc/configuration/vpn.md

     If your choice of template VM doesn't already have the VPN client software, you'll need to install the software in the template before proceeding.
 Disable any auto-starting service that comes with the software package: for example `sudo systemctl disable openvpn.service`.

-    You may also wish to install `nano` or other simple text editor for entering the scripts below.
+    You may also wish to install `nano` or another simple text editor for entering the scripts below.

-2. Set up and initial test of the VPN client.
+2. Set up and test the VPN client.

     Make sure the VPN VM and its template VM are not running.

     Run a terminal (CLI) in the VPN VM -- this will start the VM.
 Then make a new 'vpn' folder with `sudo mkdir /rw/config/vpn` and copy your VPN config files here (the example config filename used here is `openvpn-client.ovpn`).
 Files accompanying the main config such as *.crt and *.pem should also go here, and should not be referenced in the main config by absolute paths such as '/etc/...'.

     Notes about VPN config options: The VPN scripts here are intended to work with commonly used `tun` interfaces, whereas `tap` mode is untested.
 Also, the config should route all traffic through your VPN's interface after a connection is created; For openvpn the directive for this is `redirect-gateway def1`.
 Lastly, the VPN client may not be able to prompt you for credentials when connecting to the server: Creating a file in the 'vpn' folder with your credentials and using a directive such as openvpn's `auth-user-pass <filename>` is recommended.

     __Test your client configuration:__ Run the client from a CLI prompt in the 'vpn' folder, preferably as root.
 For example: